Code-Institute-Submissions/manasi1031-Mighty-quest_SepResub/README.md

 QUIZ PAGE:
 - This page has the quiz and or resources for each subject section.
 - Currently, we only have a quiz for science and downloadable resources to practise for Georgraphy and Maths.
+- I have used a pop up or modal image option for the Maths resources to ensure kids stay on the same page.

 MEMORY GAME PAGE:
 - This is a stress buster game for kids to play to either take a break from their study or just test their memory retaining power.
 - The game starts automatically with clicking the first tile.
 - It counts the time taken and also gives a congratulations pop up window with this information.
-- This will also allow user to reset the quiz at any point and restart game from the congratulations pop up to improve the score.
+- This will also allow user to restart game from the congratulations pop up to improve the score.
-- I have not added any bottom links on this page as this is a stress buster page.
-(Children need to have a break from study).

 CONTACT PAGE:
 - This gives user an opportunity to send an e-mail with a message giving feedback or any comments to share with creator.